syncdstudy/syncdstudy.github.io/index.md

 Here's how it works:

-- **User Profiles:** Students log in and set up a profile that includes a headshot and two course lists:
+- **User Profiles:** Students must log in and set up their profile that includes a headshot and two course lists:
-    - Courses they’ve taken and can help with (Sensei)
+    - Courses they’ve taken and can help with.
+(Sensei)
-    - Courses they’re currently taking and need help with (Grasshopper) Every student can be both a sensei and a grasshopper, depending on the course.
+    - Courses they’re currently taking and need help with.
+(Grasshopper)
+    - Every student can be both a sensei and a grasshopper, depending on the course.

 - **Course Directory:** All ICS courses are listed on the site.
-Within each course, students can view the senseis and *grasshoppers* (a student currently taking the course and potentially looking for help) associated with it.
+Within each course, students can view the senseis and grasshoppers associated with it.

-- **Study Session Scheduling:** Grasshoppers can propose face-to-face study sessions focused on a specific topic (e.g. “Help with configuration management”) and a time to meet in ICSpace.
+- **Study Session Scheduling:** Grasshoppers can propose face-to-face study sessions focused on a specific topic (e.g. “Write my essay on configuration management” and a time to meet in ICSpace (i.e. 10:30-11:30 AM morning)).
-    - Plan Ahead: Schedule a study session in advance for later in the day or week.
+    - *Plan Ahead:* Schedule a study session in advance for later in the day or week.
-    - Right Now: Create a session instantly, notifying others that help is needed now in ICSpace.
+    - *Right Now:* Create a session instantly, notifying others that help is needed now in ICSpace.

 - **Notifications:** When a session is proposed, senseis and grasshoppers for that course receive a notification.